 So, this will actually be an internal coup supported by the Antichrist.

-What God is telling us in Daniel 11, is that there will be apostates in Jerusalem who will use soldiers from the Antichrist to seize power.
-It sounds a lot like what happens when a larger power encourages a coup to take place on their border, and rushes in to support it when the coup plotters ‘ask’ for help.
-Rome took over Israel by supporting Herod.
-The Kingdom of Hawaii was overthrown in a similar way, and the US gained access to Panama by supporting a revolution against Colombia.
+What God is telling us in Daniel 11, is that there will be apostates in Jerusalem who will bring in soldiers from the Antichrist to help them seize power.
+It sounds a lot like what happens when a larger power encourages a coup to take place in a neighboring country, and then rushes in to support it when the coup plotters 'ask' for help.
+Rome took over Israel by supporting a tiny minority group led by Herod.
+The Kingdom of Hawaii was overthrown by America in a similar way, and the US gained access to Panama by supporting a revolution against Colombia.

 The Romans had two sayings that were the hallmark of their governance: